What is Cryogenics?

 Cryogenic freezing is an option to rapidly freeze food using liquid nitrogen or carbon dioxide.
 This method involves spraying the food with refrigerant or immersing it in liquid N2 or CO2.
 With typical temperatures of -130° F for liquid nitrogen and -80° F for liquid CO2, the food will freeze almost instantly.
 This process will limit dehydration and form smaller ice crystals, thus, preserving the product’s texture and flavor.
 Cryogenic freezing has a lower upfront capital cost, but the refrigerant used is lost to the atmosphere.
 This means the ongoing operating costs for potentially large volumes of liquid nitrogen or carbon dioxide can be significant.

 Extreme care must be taken when using cryogenic liquids in food processing applications.
-When liquid N2 or CO2 converts to a gas, it is colorless and odorless.
+High volume food processing requires large quantities of liquid nitrogen or carbon dioxide when stored on site in bulk storage tanks.
+If there are any leaks or unexpected releases of these cryogenic liquids, it can be very harmful to people in the area.
+When liquid N2 or CO2 converts to a gas as it is released into the air, it is colorless and odorless.
 In this form, it has the capability to displace the oxygen within the work area, putting employees in danger.
 AMI’s 221R Oxygen Deficiency Monitor is an excellent choice for monitoring the work areas as well as storage areas from the potential hazards of these cryogenic gases.

 Cryogenic Liquid Safety